 Audit Committee

-The Corporation shall have an Audit Committee, which shall not include (i) paid or unpaid staff or employees of the Corporation, including, if staff members or employees, the President or the Treasurer, and (ii) any person with a material financial interest in any entity doing business with the Corporation; provided, that, a Director shall not be deemed to have a financial interest if the source of such financial interest is based on such Director’s employment with ICANN, service on ICANN’s board of directors or any compensation related to such employment or service.
+The Corporation shall have an Audit Committee, which shall not include (i) paid or unpaid staff or employees of the Corporation, including, if staff members or employees, the President or the Treasurer, and (ii) any person with a material financial interest in any entity doing business with the Corporation; provided, that, a Director shall not be deemed to have a financial interest if the source of such financial interest is based solely on such Director’s employment with ICANN, service on ICANN’s board of directors or any compensation related to such employment or service.
 If there is a finance committee, [members of the finance committee shall constitute less than 50% of the membership of the Audit Committee and] the chairperson of the Audit Committee shall not be a member of the finance committee.
 Subject to the supervision of the Board, the Audit Committee shall:

 make recommendations to the Board on the retention and termination of an independent certified public accountant (“CPA”);